mui/tech-challenge-full-stack/README.md

 ```

 This is a simple forum-like application with separate threads, each thread containing a set of posts.
-Your task is to build an UI on top of this data that allows viewing the threads and adding new posts.
+Your task is to build a UI on top of this data that allows viewing the threads and adding new posts.

 A mockup of a potential UI: